albionlawrence/quantum_part_1/_build/html/_sources/chapter5/Hamiltonians.md

 ## Standard method for choosing a Hamiltonian

 The textbook procedure for constructing a Hamiltonian for particles in a potential is to start with a classical Hamiltonian $H(p_i,x^i)$, and promote the position and momentum variables to operators (note here I have passed to the higher-diensional case).
 The basic reason for doing this is that although quantum mechanics is a microscopic theory and we might think the macroscopic world givesno guide, Bohr's *correspondence principle* sensibly demands that the quantum theory should approximate that of the classical theory in some limit which is often denoted by "small $\hbar$".
 Now we have to be careful of what we mean by this since $\hbar$ is a dimensionful quantity - that is, we have to compare $\hbar$ to some other scales in the problem with the dimension of "action" ($(energy)\times(time)$).
 How it appears will depend on the problem at hand.
-For now we will just say that in the appropriately taken limit, we can often treat $\vev{{\hat n}^n} \sim \vev{{\hat x}}^n$.
+For now we will just say that in the appropriately taken limit, we can often treat $\vev{{\hat x}^n} \sim \vev{{\hat x}}^n$.

 Once we do this, Ehrenfests theorem basically reproduces Hamilton's equations.
 This follows the fact that the structure of teh Heisenberg relations {eq}`heisenberg_eom` is almost idential to Hamilton's equations in Poisson bracket form; the factor of $\hbar$ is compensated by the same factor in the canonical comutation relations $[{\hat x}^i, {\hat p}_j] = i\hbar\delta_{ij}$.